 What is the Calorie Breakdown of Beer?

+Whether you are on the Keto Diet, Paleo Plan, or Metabolic conditioning… we all love beer!!
 When it comes to a shrinking waistline, many people wonder about the calorie breakdown of beer.
 After all, how many luxuries from the fridge have you cut out to aid in a smaller waist?